-The fair value was estimated at the date of grant using the following weighted average assumptions for the Black-Scholes model.
-During 2016 and 2015 there were no new grants.
+The fair value was estimated at the date of grant using the Black-Scholes model.
+During 2017 and 2016 there were no new grants.

 r.
 Treasury shares:

 During the past years, the Company repurchased certain Ordinary shares on the open market and holds such shares as treasury shares.
 The Company presents the cost to repurchase treasury shares as a reduction from the shareholders' equity.
 From time to time the Company reissues treasury shares under the stock purchase plan, upon exercise of option and upon vesting of restricted stock units.